mborgerson/wiki-export/wiki/Xbox_ADPCM.md

 Standard IMA ADPCM WAV files would use format code 0x0011, whereas Xbox ADPCM files use format-code 0x0069.

+There are always 1 (Mono) or 2 (Stereo) channels.

 All Xbox ADPCM files seem to store 64 input samples per block.
 This value is also stored in the 'fmt ' extra-data which is always 2 bytes, containing the Bytes `0x40, 0x00` (64 as unsigned 16-bit integer).
-Because of that, all Xbox ADPCM files will have a block alignment of 36 (Mono) or 72 (Stereo).
-As the decoder-setup in every block contains a predictor for each channel, there will be 65 output samples per block (65:36 compression ratio = 44.6% compression).
+Because of that, all Xbox ADPCM files will have a block alignment of 36 (Mono) or 72 (Stereo) Bytes.
+As the decoder-setup in every block contains a predictor for each channel, there will be 65 samples / channel output per block (65:36 compression ratio = 44.6% compression).

 Aside from what was mentioned, there are no known differences to IMA ADPCM.
 This is probably because the [APU](/wiki/APU "wikilink") VP will decode